Eerovil/TrackLater/README.md

 FLASK_APP=app.py FLASK_ENV=development WERKZEUG_DEBUG_PIN=off python -m flask run
 ```

+# Contributing

+Building and running the project is easy, as you can simply clone the repo and start making PRs.

+If your workflow is not exactly like mine and you need additional functionality, please create an issue and we can start working on supporting your required modules.

+Ideas for future support:
+* Jira time tracking
+* Maybe a Chrome page history parser?

 # Settings guide

 Each module has their own settings dict, containing a settings dict for each group.
 There is also